GOD’S HEAVY HAND

 The Start of the Journey

 Allowed to drive legally at the age of 15, he was given the keys to his parents car many times, only to occasionally damage the vehicle right in front of them.
 He liked to drive fast, and one time pulled into a driveway at speed and hit a tree while his dad was watching.
-This scenario served as the setting for his first dance with death, but not his last by a long shot.
+This scenario served as the setting for his first flirt with death, but not his last one by a long shot.
 A medical representative once used the term “daredevil” as a descriptive reference to him after hearing about the life-threatening exploits he seemed to be drawn to.

 The Explosive Shell Game